 “You will need to seek out a woman named Sasha,” Ruuna said.
-“She holds the answers you seek, mage.
+“She holds the answers you seek.
 Your vision bled out the name in many strands of time.”

 I looked to Christine and shrugged.
-“More importantly, I saw a vision of Arthas raising Arugal from the dead.
-He’s responsible for the Worgen, Christine.
-If we don’t stop him soon, this place could be the new Silverpine forest.”
+“More importantly, I saw a vision of Ayla working with Arugan.
+He’s responsible for the Lycanthrope, and he’s definitely working with the Yunai.
+If we don’t stop him soon, this place could be the start of a new Yunai army.”

 “How can I help?” she asked.

-“Go and get Angus, tell him to meet me south of Silverbrook.
+“Go and get Angus.
+Tell him to meet me south of Goldbrook.
 There’s a group of trappers there.
 That’s where this will all set off.”

 “Are you sure?”

 I nodded.
 “I’m confident.”